omghute09/omghute0/README.md

 A passionate data analyst✅

-💫 I’m currently learning SQL, Python, Excel,Power-Bi
+💫 I’m skilled in SQL, Python, Excel,Power-Bi

 My projects are Cafe Sales Analysis, Pizza Sales Analysis and Bookstore Analysis Using SQL And more